 The ENDY faculty consists of regular faculty from the Department of Anthropology and Department of Geosciences, and cooperating faculty from these and other departments and colleges across the University of Arkansas.
-In addition, faculty from the Departments of Agricultural Economics and Agribusiness, Rural Sociology, Biological Sciences, Biological and Agricultural Engineering, Chemistry and Biochemistry, Crop, Soil, and Environmental Sciences, History, and Landscape Architecture make up the current ENDY faculty.
+In addition, faculty from the Departments of Agricultural Economics and Agribusiness, Biological Sciences, Biological and Agricultural Engineering, Chemistry and Biochemistry, Crop, Soil, and Environmental Sciences, History, and Landscape Architecture make up the current ENDY faculty.
 The ENDY program began in 1998 with 40 regular faculty and 20 cooperating faculty.
-An up-to-date listing of current faculty is provided on the ENDY web page: http://endy.uark.edu.
+An up-to-date listing of current faculty is provided on the ENDY web page: http://environmental-dynamics.uark.edu/people/faculty.php